Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 You can define the Material Behaviour as Drained or Undrained.

-• For more information about undrained behavior modelling, please see the linked topic.
+• For more information about undrained behaviour modelling, see the Undrained Behaviour of Soil topic.

-• Alternative to by material, the drained/undrained behavior can also be set by stages for consolidation analysis.
+• Alternative to by material, the drained/undrained behaviour can also be set by stages for consolidation analysis.
 See the linked topic for more information.

 Use Biot's Coefficient for Calculating Effective Stress